mumanchu/AS7331UVSensor/README.md

 ## Example Sketch, as7331-example.ino

-The example sketch calls `uvsensor.printCalculations()` to display all the Full Scale Range (FSR) and LS bit significance values for all the valid configuration settings, as calculated by `calculateCoefficients()`.
-You can verify the first sets of values with the tables in teh data sheet, p32..38.
+The example sketch calls `uvsensor.printCalculations()` to display all the Full Scale Range (FSR) and LS bit significance values (etc.) for all the valid configuration settings, as calculated by `calculateCoefficients()`.
+You can verify the first sets of values with the tables in the data sheet, p32..38.
 It then sets a typical configuration, and uses a timer - or polls the READY signal - to determine when a reading is available.
-Each reading sis dasplayed with the samle times (actual and expected), raw UV readings, UV Index, temperature and irradiance values.
+Each reading is displayed with the sample times (actual and expected), raw UV readings, temperature, UV Index and irradiance values.

-Use the Serial Monitor, PuTTY or similar to display the text output from `Serial.print()`. `printCalculations()` outputs lines of up to 128 characters in length.
+Use the Serial Monitor, PuTTY or similar to display the text output from `Serial.print()`.
+Note that `printCalculations()` outputs lines of up to 128 characters in length.

 ## I2C Addresses